 Enrolment and Orientation

-Upon acceptance of a student’s application for enrolment, a letter of offer, as well as a written agreement including payment schedule, will be forwarded to students.
+Upon acceptance of a student’s application for enrolment, a letter of offer, as well as a written agreement and tax invoice for remaining fees, will be forwarded to students.
 Students must read through all provided information as it will provide all necessary information about the course of study.
-A Confirmation of Enrolment (CoE) will be issued once the signed acceptance of the offer and written agreement are received.
+A Confirmation of Enrolment (CoE) letter will be issued once the signed acceptance of the offer and written agreement are received.

 The first day of each course will include orientation and induction.
 Orientation will include information about the campus, living in Australia, accessing our support services and methods for achieving success throughout the course, including course progress requirements.

 This course outline should be read in conjunction with the International Student Pre-enrolment Information Handbook.
 This can be found online at www.ctic.com.au